-2. Six-month planning grants will provide up to $5,000 to assist libraries with planning initiatives to explore new services, assess and address the needs of changing population and patron bases, develop partnerships and collaboration, or write new strategic plans or long-range master plans.
+2. Six-month planning grants will provide up to $5,000 to assist libraries with planning initiatives to explore new services, programs, or projects; assess and address the needs of changing population and patron bases; develop partnerships and collaboration; assess collections; or write new strategic plans or long-range master plans.
 Libraries must have completed both the Best Practices for CT Public Libraries self-assessment and the Aspen Institute Action Guide and must submit the results with their grant applications.
 Projects must include a community needs assessment component, such as a survey, focus groups, interviews, etc.

 As described in the state's LSTA Five Year Plan, 2018-2022, the CT State Library will award grants to assist Connecticut libraries with "creating strategic, sustainable partnerships and lifelong learning programs that address the seven literacies in their communities."

 Proposed projects should provide or enhance library programs, services, materials and collections to address one or more of these literacies.
 Collection development projects without a strong program piece will not be considered.